apisnetworks/apiscp-docs/docs/admin/webapps/WordPress.md

 ## Programmatic wp-config.php
 **New in 3.2.0:**

-An AST walker in `updateConfiguration()` allows one to reliably update `define()` statements within *wp-config.php*. `define()` statements make up the core of WP [configuration](https://wordpress.org/support/article/editing-wp-config-php/).
-3.2 bundles a powerful AST walker that can read any valid WordPress configuration, look for define() statements, and update its corresponding configuration.
+`define()` statements make up the core of WP [configuration](https://wordpress.org/support/article/editing-wp-config-php/).
+3.2 bundles a powerful AST parser that can read any valid WordPress configuration, look for define() statements, and update its corresponding configuration.

 For example, what if we're importing a WP install from another platform that doesn't use Fortification?
 The following [hook](../Hooks.md) would set `FTP_USER`, `FS_METHOD`, and `FTP_HOST` for all existing installations whenever `wordpress:valid()` is called: